Chapter 4 Working With Windows

 Parts of the Window

 After signing into Windows, you will see the desktop, which is the main workspace for your computer.
-Icons of application software (i.e., application, app), documents and/or folders may be seen on the desktop.
+Icons of application software (i.e., application, app), documents, and/or folders may be seen on the desktop.
 Double click an icon to open it.
 The picture in the background is called the wallpaper.

-Left versus Right Click
+Left Versus Right Click

 A left click is referred to as regular or normal click.
 A left click is used when working with tools and options on the screen, links, and files.
-It allows the user to perform an action, such as selecting an item, opening an item, as well as the click and drag function.
+It allows the user to perform an action, such as selecting an item or opening an item, as well as using the click and drag function.
 Most click actions with windows are done with the left click.
 The left click action can be either double or single.
 A double-click is used when opening files.
 A single-click is used for selecting options.

-A right click usually opens up a menu of options and the user can left click on the desired one.
+A right click usually opens up a menu of options, and the user can left click on the desired one.
 Depending on the device used, a right click can be done in a variety of different ways.

-Note to the reader: In this book, when the word “click” is used, it means the left click.
+Note: In this book, when the word “click” is used, it means the left click.

 Touchpads and Touchscreens

-• A single click: Touch or tap of a finger
+• A single click: Touch or tap of a finger.

-• Scrolling in a certain direction: Swiping a finger across the screen
+• Scrolling in a certain direction: Swiping a finger across the screen.

 • Zoom in: Place two fingers in different locations on the screen and pinch them together.
 This is called pinching.